 Dr. and Mrs. Ruby retired to London, Ontario in 1972.
 Just prior to Dr. Ruby’s retirement nearly 600 citizens from Tilbury and the surrounding area, gathered at the Tilbury Memorial Arena to pay tribute to Dr. Ruby, Dr. Donald M. McPherson and Dr. Ernest U. Sparling (a dentist), who were all retiring.
 Dr. Ruby commented that he never regretted his decision to move from the Ottawa Valley and he called the citizens of Tilbury, “the most friendly in the world”.

 Dr. Ruby died on the 5th of September, 1990.
 Mrs. Ruby died on the 16th of December, 1998.
-Dr. and Mrs. Ruby are buried at Forest Lawn Cemetery in London.
+Dr. and Mrs. Ruby were buried at Forest Lawn Cemetery in London.

 *Dr. Ruby’s son, Ralph also became a physician.

 ***Dr. Donald Marshall McPherson also appears on the Chatham-Kent Physician Tribute website.